winnie-ho/161124_week4_project/README.md

 	- The day that the deal is available on e.g. "Wednesday"
 - Show the deals available for each day of the week Mon - Sun

-Extensions

-Users can create groups.
-Users can have many groups.
-User can add message to the group.
-Add Google map API to event to show planned routes. *Add Strava API so that user can select from their own previous routes.
-Implement weather API to show conditions for an upcoming event.

 ---------------------------------------------------------
 Ensure all ruby gems are installed.
 Installed gems are:
 	gem install pg